caiks/WBOT02/README.md

 Having compared the tiled scanning *models*, let us make some concluding remarks.

 We discussed [above](#highlight_underlying) how to set `highlight_underlying` in the configuration for `actor002` in order to view the *underlying variables* of a *fud* in the *slice* representations.
 The examples given there, of *model* 52 and *model* 61, showed that the clusters of *underlying* are much smaller than intermediate scale features such as eyes.
 The average cardinality of *underlying variables* for the *fuds* of *model* 61 is 6.16.
 If we consider a path length of 21 *fuds*, the maximum coverage of the *substrate* is only 8%.
 That is, in determining a *slice*, even at a hotspot, only a small fraction of the *substrate* is used.
 Near the root, the *underlying* clusters tend to be in the periphery of the frame, presumably around the steepest gradients of an average central brightness.
 Only towards the end of long paths do the clusters appear around features which may or may not be in the middle of the frame.
 So the *models* can only capture global frame-wide *alignments* indirectly over many *fuds* rather than directly in single *fuds*.
 In addition, because of the peripheral nature of the root clusters, small offsets to the location or size of a feature are likely to result in duplicated *model*, in spite of scanning for hotspots to handle convolved small translations.
-We have seen in several examples that a *slice* which qualitatively appears to capture a feature, such as two eyes, always contains example *events* that do not exhibit the global *alignments* of the feature, e.g. they have two dark patches for the eyes but nothing corresponding to the bridge of a nose.
+We have seen in several examples that *slices* which qualitatively appear to capture a feature, such as two eyes, also contain example *events* that do not exhibit the global *alignments* of the feature, e.g. they have two dark patches for the eyes but nothing corresponding to the bridge of a nose.
 TODO reference an example.

-Spreading feature *events* intermixed with non-feature *events* over many *slices* at the end of long paths means that *models* with *substrates* which dilute the *underlying* are unlikely to be (a) practicable, (b) accurate, or (c) *aligned* with other *underlying* in higher *level models*.
+Spreading feature *events* intermixed with non-feature *events* over many *slices* at the end of long paths means that *models* with large *substrates* which dilute the *underlying* are unlikely to be (a) practicable, (b) accurate, or (c) *aligned* with other *underlying* in higher *level models*.
 This conclusion suggests that no amount of adjusting of single *level models*, such as adding minimum entropy constraints or balanced *valency* or edge detection hints, will be sufficient to make progress with a wotbot.

 In addition, scanning in any mode is compute intensive for large areas.
 This is the case for a single scale, so for multi-scale we would have to run our experiments on large servers in the cloud.
 Scanning the *multi-level models* required to capture global *alignments*, would be slower still and difficult to implement.
 We will have to focus on using *slice* topologies instead of scanning to maintain high growth rates and moderate multipliers.
 We can, however, still do local scans of *substrate models*, such as the centre *underlying* of a two *level model*, to find the local hotspots.

 Another problem is the inherent limit to *model* growth of a passive observer.
 While the wotbot can direct its gaze it is not in control of the *events* available to it and so does not grow more than expected.
 Before *history* overflow, *fud* growth per *event* per threshold is limited to a theoretical maximum of around two; *model* growth per second is also limited by the rate at which *events* are obtained.
 Scanning modes have good *fud* growth but the compute requirements reduce *model* growth per second.
 In overflow we have seen above that actual-potential *likelihood* modes tend to be below the theoretical growth rates as *events* roll off.
 Using active *size* rather than accumulated *size* pushes the rate a little above the expected overflow rate, but not enough to prevent negligible rates after a few multiples of overflow.
-An infant, for example, has more agency and can control the amount of attention to a toy.
-A small number of *slices* will have a concentrated sequence of varying *events* repeatedly passing the threshold for *induction* in a short time.
+The way to overcome this limitation is to have more control over the environment.
+An infant, for example, has more agency and can vary the amount of attention given to a toy.
+Thus a small number of *slices* will receive a concentrated sequence of similar *events* repeatedly passing the threshold for *induction* in a short time.
 So an agent can overcome the overflow problem with 'burstiness'.
-Perhaps initially unusual *slices* attract attention (or fear) and then the momentum of *event* acquistion (possibly at a safe distance) carries the *slice* from negative *likelihood* through the zero *likelihood* doldrums into positive and then past the induce threshold.
-In this way, even with limited *history size*, a *model* could grow at reasonable rates indefinitely, given a suitably rich environment and limited compute resources.
+Perhaps initially unusual *slices* attract attention (or fear) and then the momentum of *event* acquistion (possibly at a safe distance) carries the *slice* from negative *likelihood* through the zero *likelihood* doldrums into positive *likelihood* and then past the induce threshold.
+In this way, even with limited *history size* and compute resources, *models* could grow at reasonable rates indefinitely, given a suitably rich environment.
 We will have to give the wotbot locomotion and manipulation eventually.
-Patient watching of videos, especially the non-natural productions of Hollywood, can only take us so far.
+Patient watching of videos, especially the non-natural productions of Film Noir Hollywood, can only take us so far.

-So, while scanning single *level models* has brought us almost to qualitative features with moderate compute, we will focus on using *slice* topologies in multi-modal *multi-level models* with a view ultimately to an embodied agent wotbot that can interact with its environment.
+So, while scanning single *level models* has brought us almost to qualitative features with moderate compute, we will focus on using *slice* topologies in multi-modal *multi-level models* with a view ultimately to an embodied wotbot that can interact with its environment.

 TODO

-Although it appears that we Can make systematic estimate of path length to feature given a substrate and constraints such as min entropy because we have a few cases of slices capturing a feature in the max size per parent size likelihood models which inadvertently concentrated on certain paths.
-Mention factors that affect feature detection such as central brightness pushing the feature to different edges and so duplicating model.

 future developments -